Docy Child

-AUTH-13 Automatic account lockout
+AUTH-13 Automatic Account Lockout

-Estimated reading: 2 minutes 531 views
+Estimated reading: 2 minutes 1516 views

-• Automatic logoff of online sessions after a predetermined time can help prevent an intruder from getting access to a system
+• Automatic logoff of online sessions after a predetermined time can help prevent an intruder from getting access to a system.

 These two are mandatory requirements for customers preparing for HIPAA compliance.
-However for any other customers, this is a best practice and not a requirement.
+However, for any other customers, this is a best practice and not a requirement.

 Available tools in the marketplace

-No tools recommendation for this section
+No tool recommendation is made for this section.

 Available templates

-TrustCloud has a curated list of templates internally or externally sourced to help you get started.
+TrustCloud has a curated list of templates, internally or externally sourced, to help you get started.
 Click on the link for a downloadable version:

 Control implementation

-• requirements for a password-protected screensaver
+1. Requirements for a password-protected screensaver

-Enforce the procedures documented on all critical systems.
+2. Enforce the procedures documented on all critical systems.

 What evidence do auditors look for?

-Most auditors, at a minimum are looking for the below suggested action:
+Most auditors, at a minimum, are looking for the below-suggested action:

 Evidence example